MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/about/supported_guest_os.md

 # Supported Windows guests
 This article lists the operating system combinations supported in Hyper-V on Windows.
 It will also introduction to integration services and other factors in support.

-> Windows 10 runs as a guest operating system on Windows 8.1 and Windows Server 2012 R2 Hyper-V hosts.

 ## What does support mean?
 Support means Microsoft has tested these host/guest combinations.
 Issues with these combinations may receive attention from Product Support Services.